osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - **Met:** Shared login throttling behaves consistently across API instances.
 - **Met:** Notification latency, polling lag, lease recovery, executor capacity, and concurrency limits are measured from reproducible tests.

+### Phase 4

+- Every managed job uses source and sink datasource identifiers, and no managed request, domain record, database row, worker payload, audit event, or API response contains inline connection credentials.
+- A datasource update is visible to the next run while an already-running attempt retains one resolved in-memory configuration; no datasource update mutates active core tasks.
+- Datasource ACLs and job binding flags are enforced server-side.
+Revoking or disabling either binding blocks manual, scheduled, retry, recovery, and worker execution without implicitly cancelling an already-running attempt.
+- Connector capabilities are derived from the authoritative core manager contract, and incompatible source/sink or mode combinations are rejected before persistence or claim.
+- A referenced datasource cannot be deleted, and no automatic detachment, credential duplication, or hidden fallback to inline configuration occurs.
+- Datasource and binding changes have safe audit records with no password references, resolved values, connection strings, technical secret-like parameters, or certificate/key contents.
+- API and worker instances resolve the same PostgreSQL-backed datasource state without local authoritative caches, shared live JDBC connections, or credential-bearing notifications.
+- The frontend provides a dedicated datasource section and job selectors, while generated OpenAPI types remain synchronized and legacy connection controls are absent from the managed job editor.
+- The standalone CLI artifact, options-file contract, multi-table behavior, exit codes, and no-metadata-database execution remain unchanged.

 ---

 ## Constraints and Limitations